ponylang/rfcs/text/0000-remove-http-server-from-stdlib.md

-- Feature Name: remove-http-server-from-stdlib
+- Feature Name: remove-http-packages-from-stdlib
 - Start Date: 2018-01-13
 - RFC PR: (leave this empty)
 - Pony Issue: (leave this empty)

 # Summary

-Remove the HTTP server that is currently in the standard library.
-Place it in its own repository under the ponylang organization.
+Remove the HTTP server and client that is currently in the standard library.
+Place them in their own repository under the ponylang organization.

 # Motivation